aws-observability/aws-otel-python-instrumentation/opentelemetry-distro/README.rst

     pip install opentelemetry-distro-aws

-This package provides AWS OpenTelemetry Distro.
+This package provides AWS OpenTelemetry Distro for enabling AppSignals, which generates SAM(Standard Application Metrics) and traces for customers’ application in Python.

 References
 ----------